aldefouw/redcap_cypress/README.md

 As REDCap administrators, we all have a common goal:

-*To provide our end users with the best user experience by providing the best REDCap has to offer.*
+*To provide our end users with a secure and trusted data capture software.*

-This generally means we need to try to stay on pace with the latest and greatest REDCap versions.

-**But, to reach that goal, we must ask ourselves question like this:**
+REDCap is a very proven and stable platform - but it's still software.
+Changes and bugs can creep in without notice.

+**Thus, as REDCap administrators, there are some basic questions we must ask, such as:**
 - *Will the latest and greatest REDCap version function as expected?*
 - *Will the latest and greatest REDCap version break our existing hooks, plugins, and modules?*

-The tough part is that asking the question is not enough.  *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*
+But simply asking the question is not enough.

+*Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

 **To answer these questions, in the past, we've had to do manual testing.**